 Painting can be a daunting task, but it doesn't have to be.
 What we need is a plan.

-You have found a painting strategy with a step-by-step procedure of what to do and when to do it.
+- You found a step-by-step procedure of what to do and when to do it.

 No more stress when you start a painting.
 We have a painting strategy to follow.

 Painting butterflies is one of my favorite subjects.
 We will be painting a

 get your reference materials

 - Paint the subject from life, in the garden, at the zoo, etc.